cryptax/androidre/README.md

 # What's this?

-This is a _docker_ image for the reverse engineering of _Android_ applications.
+This is 2  _docker_ images for the reverse engineering of _Android_ applications.

+1. Android emulators:  `cryptax/android-emu:2021.01`
+2. Android tools: `cryptax/android-re:2021.01`

 **Disclaimer**: Please use responsibly.